 Introduction to Bucketing in Hive

 Bucketing is a technique offered by Apache Hive to decompose data into more manageable parts, also known as buckets.
 This concept enhances query performance.
 Bucketing can be followed by partitioning, where partitions can be further divided into buckets.
-Bucketing comes into play when partitioning hive data sets into segments are not effective and also to overcome over partitioning.
+Bucketing comes into play when partitioning hive data sets into segments is not effective and can overcome over partitioning.
 “CLUSTERED BY” clause is used to do bucketing in Hive.
 The SORTED BY clause ensures local ordering in each bucket, by keeping the rows in each bucket ordered by one or more columns.
-The plausible cases when bucketing should be favored are:
+The plausible cases when bucketing should be favoured are:

 - When the number of partitions is limited, or

 - When all partitions are of almost equal size